ayobanjo/frontend_mentor-4/README.md

 - Better responsiveness, and how to make my pictures not distorted
 - I will also like to make use of a single navigation
+- Completing the grey area of the mobile design

 ### Useful resources